Large Language Models Are Cross-Lingual Knowledge-Free Reasoners: Implementation Details for Interpretability

 \subsection{Dataset adjustments}

-We made slight modifications of the datasets to ensure that the last character of different datasets is uniformly a "?" token.
+To ensure consistency in the final token across different datasets, we made slight modifications by adding a language-specific "?" where needed.

 Since we are analyzing the internal representation of the last token, in this way, we can eliminate interference caused by the inconsistent input token, which may make the representation unreliable, especially in the bottom layers.
 Another reason why we append the token "?" is that it can act as a trigger to let the model start the process of preparing to answer the question, which is what we are analyzing.

 For knowledge-free reasoning dataset, we added the phrase "Which option should I choose?" in different languages.
 For the MKQA and BoolQ datasets, where some questions did not end with a "?", we added a "?".
 All other datasets already ended with a "?".